The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

           highly recommend Natalie and her team to whoever requires IP legal services here and abroad."
         icon: /upload/gme.jpg
-      - name: Katrina Hammon
-        position: Partner
-        description: >-
-          "I’d say Natalie is the best in AU/NZ for global brand protection and portfolio management.
-Natalie is smashing the IP firms out of the park when you compare her service, skills and efficiencies.
-I continue to recommend Natalie and her team to our clients for Australian and global specialist advice and service."
-        icon: /upload/wynn-williams.jpg
   - _bookshop_name: others/faqs
     title: <p>Frequently Asked <em>Questions</em></p>
     faq: